Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene: Many-body physics

-Based on numerical results above, we present a tentative phase diagram for $w_1=90 \ {\rm meV}$ in Fig.~\ref{fig:w1=90PD}(a).
+Based on numerical results above, we present a tentative phase diagram in Fig.~\ref{fig:w1=90PD}(a) for the many-body physics in the $\nu=1/3$ filled Floquet valence band of a single valley with $w_1=90 \ {\rm meV}$.
 Because of the limited system sizes which we can reach by exact diagonalization, the phase boundaries are only roughly determined by the topological degeneracy of FCIs for $10$ electrons, so they should not be thought as being precise.